 A beautiful, lyrically-written book.
 Technically, yes, it's a love triangle: an East German housewife coming of age at the end of WWII, her bureaucrat husband who is mesmerized into the secret police of USSR-controlled Berlin, and the firebrand soldier-turned-writer who comes between them...but it's so much more.

 It's about how personal decisions become desperate and rash when your emotions are the only things you can control in a Soviet state.
 It's about how guilt resonates--as a nation, with the German people struggling to come to atone for their terrible war-time legacy; and as human beings, when one act of cruelty between husband and wife ripples profoundly through the next decade.
 It's about forgiveness, as three people who have all made mistakes struggle to do what is right in the end for the innocent.
 This book will stay with me a long time.

-Kate Quinn, New York Times and USA Today bestselling author of historical fiction
+Kate Quinn, New York Times and USA Today bestselling author

 This Terrible Beauty by Katrin Schumann is a compelling and richly layered story of love, motherhood, art, and ultimately self-preservation.
 An intimate portrait of one woman’s journey in Germany during WWII, East Germany after the war, and eventually Chicago in the 1960s – this is a vivid, rapidly-paced historical novel.
 Unputdownable!